 Announcing the VoiceMOS Challenge 2023!

-This year’s challenge will emphasize real-world and challenging zero-shot out-of-domain MOS prediction with three tracks for three different voice evaluation scenarios.
-In collaboration with this year’s Blizzard Challenge and Singing Voice Conversion Challenge, we will have a French speech synthesis track and a singing voice conversion track.
-Samples from BC and SVCC teams will be provided while those challenges’ listening tests are still ongoing, and the task is to predict MOS ahead of the true ratings becoming known.
-We will also have a third noisy and enhanced speech track with a leaderboard on CodaLab.
-Unlike last year, no MOS-labelled audio data from the target domains will be provided.
-This is to reflect a real-world MOS prediction scenario.
-Participants are encouraged to develop MOS predictors that are flexible and generalizeable to a wide variety of audio evaluation tasks.
-Like last year, the primary evaluation metrics for MOS prediction will focus on correct ranking of synthesis systems in each track.
-Teams may participate in any subset of the three tracks.
+The 2023 challenge emphasized real-world and challenging zero-shot out-of-domain MOS prediction with three tracks for three different voice evaluation scenarios.
+In collaboration with this year’s Blizzard Challenge and Singing Voice Conversion Challenge, we had a French speech synthesis track and a singing voice conversion track.
+Samples from BC and SVCC teams were provided while those challenges’ listening tests are still ongoing, and the task was to predict MOS ahead of the true ratings becoming known.
+We also had a third noisy and enhanced speech track with a leaderboard on CodaLab.
+Unlike in 2022, no MOS-labelled audio data from the target domains was provided.
+This was to reflect a real-world MOS prediction scenario.
+Participants were encouraged to develop MOS predictors that are flexible and generalizeable to a wide variety of audio evaluation tasks.
+As in 2022, the primary evaluation metrics for MOS prediction focused on correct ranking of synthesis systems in each track.
+Teams were allowed to participate in any subset of the three tracks.

 Tentative schedule